DerBoZz/Adventure-Game/README.md

 # Adventure-Game
-School project, "Text-Adventure" all done by myself, execept the pictures
+School project, "Text-Adventure"
+first "game", was a school project in the 11. grade all coding done by myself